manufarez/cadenapp/CRYPTOPIVOT.md

 ### 1. User deposits fiat (using Fiat-to-Crypto gateway):
 - Users make a fiat payment through a gateway
-- The gateway converts the fiat payment to a stablecoin (USDC or COPM) and transfers it to a custodial wallet owned by our platform.
+- The gateway converts the fiat payment to a stablecoin (e.g. USDC or COPM) and transfers it to a custodial wallet owned by our platform.
+- _It is of vital importance to find a platform that allows users to buy crypto with COP_

 ### 2. Hold funds in crypto:
 - All users’ stablecoin deposits are collected in a platform-controlled wallet on the [Polygon](https://polygonscan.com/) network.